dockstore/dockstore/_docs/posting-zips.md

 The ZIP file that is posted to Dockstore should contain:

 * The workflow descriptors; the CWL, WDL, etc..
 At least one descriptor is required.
-* Other file types used by the workflows, e.g., CWL can include JavaScript, Python, etc. files.
+* Other file types used by the workflows, e.g., CWL, can include JavaScript, Python, etc. files.
 This is optional.
 * Test parameter files.
 Optional JSON test parameter files.
 * A .dockstore.yml file in the root of the zip file.
 This is a manifest describing the